Lucy Maud Montgomery: Marriage and family

 The Macdonalds had three sons; the second was stillborn.
 Montgomery believed it was her duty as a woman to make her marriage work, though, during a visit to Scotland, she quipped to a reporter, "Those women whom God wanted to destroy He would make into the wives of ministers."
 The great increase of Montgomery's writings in Leaskdale is the result of her need to escape the hardships of real life.
 In 1909–10, Montgomery drew upon her Scottish-Canadian heritage and her memories of her teenage years to write her 1911 novel The Story Girl.
 Her youth had been spent among a Scottish-Canadian family where Scottish tales, myths, and legends had often been recounted, and Montgomery used this background to create the character of 14-year-old Sara Stanley, a skilled storyteller who was an "idealized" version of her adolescent self.
 The character of Peter Craig in The Story Girl very much resembles Herman Leard, the great love of Montgomery's life, the man she wished she had married, but did not, right down to having blond curly hair.
-As with her relationship with Leard, the other characters object to the lower-class Craig as not "good enough", but Felicity King chooses him anyway.
+As with her relationship with Leard, the other characters object to the lower-class Craig as not being "good enough", but Felicity King chooses him anyway.